egemose/DroneVideoMeasure/manual/manual.md

 ![uploading video](pic/dvm_uploading_video.png)

-* When upload and conversion is done, the videos can be viewed by clicking on "Video gallery"
+* When upload is done, the videos can be viewed by clicking on "Video gallery".
+Videos are converted in the background and the status is showed in Video Gallery.

 ![video gallery](pic/dvm_video_gallery.png)